OpenData-tu/documentation/Deployment-to-a-Private-Cloud.md

 ```

-# Kops prerequisite to run on AWS
+# Kops pre-requisite to run on AWS

 To be able to run Kops against an AWS account, a user name needs to be created and set up with a certain set of permissions (can be found in the official documentation of Kops).
 Additionally, AWS CLI tools should be installed and setup with the required API credentials using environment variables.